Royal Netherlands Navy: World War II

 Elements of the Royal Netherlands Navy on manoeuvres, 1936.

 Piet de Jong, commanding officer of in 1958.

-At the start of WW2 the Dutch had five cruisers, eight destroyers, 24 submarines, and smaller vessels, along with 50 aircraft.
+At the start of WWII the Dutch had five cruisers, eight destroyers, 24 submarines, and smaller vessels, along with 50 aircraft.
 The Netherlands was conquered in 1940 by Nazi Germany in a matter of days, and two Dutch light cruisers and one destroyer leader and three destroyers that were under construction were captured in their shipyard.